vpdevelopment/livepreview_test_sauce/readme.md

-Runs
+Runs:
  - Chrome and Firefox 11 on Windows Server 2003, Windows Server 2008, and Linux.
- - IE 9 on Windows Server 2008
+ - IE 9 on Windows Server 2008.

 Depends on https://github.com/bootstraponline/livepreview_test